• Skip to primary navigation

 Posted on 02.17.25

-In recent years, the financial services industry has undergone significant regulatory changes aimed at better-protecting consumers.
+In recent years, the financial services industry has undergone significant regulatory changes aimed at better protecting consumers.
 These changes particularly impact how annuities are sold, shifting from a “suitability” standard to a “best interest” standard.
 This evolution prioritizes the client’s financial well-being over the advisor’s incentives.
 Let’s explore what this shift means for financial professionals and consumers, and how updated annuity training requirements align with this new approach.

 The Traditional Suitability Standard: What It Was and Why It Changed

-For example, an advisor might have recommended an annuity that offered higher commissions, even if a different product better suited the client’s long-term needs.
+For example, an advisor might have recommended an annuity that offered higher commissions, even if a different product was better suited to the client’s long-term needs.
 While the suitability rule avoided overtly inappropriate recommendations, it left room for choices driven by the advisor’s financial interests rather than the client’s best outcomes.
 This limitation prompted regulators to implement the best interest standard.

 Under the Best Interest Standard, advisors must advise in three ways which are listed.